yyestrada-re/yyestrada-re/README.md

 I had always been interested in CS, but after taking AP CS A and AP Environmental Science my freshman year of high school, I realized that the latter could be used to develop feasible technologies in order to solve pressing environmental crises.

-In the midst of a Digital Revolution, it is undeniable that technology will be the driving force behind the solutions for issues plaguing contemporary society. o whether I’m creating the next app to clean oil spills or creating a more efficient scrubber system for industrial exhaust steams, my tenacity for inflicting change fused with the knowledge I acquire along the way will strengthen my skill set and allow me to revolutionize the world. 🚀
+In the midst of a Digital Revolution, it is undeniable that technology will be the driving force behind the solutions for issues plaguing contemporary society.
+So whether I’m creating the next app to clean oil spills or creating a more efficient scrubber system for industrial exhaust steams, my tenacity for inflicting change fused with the knowledge I acquire along the way will strengthen my skill set and allow me to revolutionize the world. 🚀

 ## Fun Facts: 💃
 • I will be interning as a SEES intern @ NASA + research intern @ the Peggy Notebaert Nature Museum this summer! 🌿